Registering as a PRONI Visitor

 PRONI will acknowledge receipt of your Registration Form.
 Once your details have been added to our Visitor Management system, PRONI will then contact you with a Temporary Visitor Number.

-When PRONI reopens to the public, you will need your Temporary Visitor Number to request a research appointment.
 Once your research appointment is confirmed, registration will be completed on the day of your visit.
 Details on completing the registration process will be included in our correpondence.

 PRONI Visitor Pass

 Your Visitor Pass is your unique electronic access card, and you must bring it on every research visit to PRONI.
 It provides electronic swipe access to the public research areas, and will be validated each time you order and are issued original records.

 Your Visitor Pass will be valid for ten years from the date of registration.

 By registering for a PRONI Visitor Pass, you agree to abide by PRONI's Statutory Rule and associated Code of Conduct about admission to the office and use of the records.
 The current Statutory Rule 'The Public Use of the Records (Management and Fees) Rules (Northern Ireland) 2016'(external link opens in a new window / tab) and Code of Conduct came into effect on 15 December 2016.

 PRONI is part of the Department for Communities.
 To meet Departmental safeguarding guidelines, anyone under the age of 16 is required to bring a letter of consent from a parent or guardian to allow PRONI to take a photograph for their visitor pass.